Bischoff/terraform-provider-feilong/docs/syntax.md

     * prepare this file yourself, taking your inspiration from the contents of the `provider/files/network.config/` directory in this project, or
     * use a network parameters section to prepare it automatically.
 If you do so, use `feilong_network_params.<NETWORK_RESOURCE_NAME>.file` instead of a hardcoded path.
    In both cases, you must declare the user and hostname of your local machine in `local_user` field of the provider, and accept Feilong's public SSH key.
+ * `vswitch` (optional): the name of the virtual switch to connect to.
+If omitted, it will be set to `DEVNET`.
+You can:
+    * use any already existing vswitch, or
+    * use a vswitch section to define your own vswitch.
+If you do so, use `feilong_vswitch.<VSWITCH_RESOURCE_NAME>.vswitch`instead of a hardcoded name.